 An additional sum will also be required to complete the fitting out of the basement.

-If you would like to donate towards this exciting project please go to the Welcome Centre Pledge page
+If you would like to donate towards this exciting project please go to The Sanctuary Donations page